imgen/DacpacDeployUtility/README.md

 The problem with `SqlPackage.exe` is sometimes it will keep throwing `StackOverflow` exception while publishing/deployment can be done successfully using `Visual Studio`, suggesting `Visual Studio` is using something different to do the publishing.
 With this tool, `StackOverflow` exception can be avoided completely.

 ## Why not `Visual Studio`
-Using `Visual Studio` to open `.sqlproj` and do the publishing/deployment is painfully slow and constantly freeze up, this is true for both `VS2017` and `VS2019`.
+Using `Visual Studio` to open `.sqlproj` and do the publishing/deployment is painfully slow and constantly freeze up, also it is a manual labour, this is true for both `VS2017` and `VS2019`.

 ## Usage
 ```